 Linking to this, please do not be fooled by the low offer that Dutch universities often give out.
 These may be attractive to British students applying to UK universities as well, but the first year will be as thorough if not more so at a Dutch university.
 Please do your research regarding the course you are applying to and their recommendations.

 Finally, please take the opportunity to go and see the university during an open day or even as part of your admissions day.
 This will enable you to see the university first-hand and talk to both lecturers and students about their daily lives.
-We wholeheartedly encourage you to gather as much information and experience as possible before applying, as this will help you make the right decision for you.
+We wholeheartedly encourage you to gather as much information and experience as possible before applying, as this will help you make the right decision.
 Additionally, being in-person at an admissions day, rather than conducting an interview via Skype, will help you make a strong first impression.